 Below is a more in-depth review of the pros and cons of each program, so you can enroll in the best training for you!

 *This article is accurate at the time of writing.
 We do our best to keep it accurate, however, course creators make changes that can be difficult to keep up with.
-We recommend checking with the course creator directly to confirm specific questions you have about pricing and what is included in their course.
+We recommend checking with the course creator directly to confirm specific questions you have about pricing and what is currently included in their program.

 Are Virtual Assistant Courses Worth It?